salimbenghorbel/crazy-practical/docs/README.md

 # crazy-practical
 Crazyflie hardware practical for the Aerial Robots course at EPFL.

 In this practical, you will learn how to program a [Crazyflie](https://www.bitcraze.io/) to find and precisely land on a platform with the help of minimal sensory information.
+Additionally, you will use sensor readings to avoid the obstacles present in the environment.
 You will work in a team of maximum 4 members.
 Teams will be defined at the beginning of the course.

 <p align="center">
 <img width=400 src="https://github.com/dronecourse-epfl/crazy-practical/blob/master/docs/pictures/crazypractical_02.png"/>
 </p>

+The **task** you are required to complete is composed of multiple phases:
-The drone takes off from a fixed position placed on the cow-pattern carpet made of 4 by 4 pieces.
-Thanks to the optic-flow sensor and a z-range finder it can track its movements and find the landing pad on the carpet.
-Once that the position of the landing pad is correctly estimated, the drone has to precisely land on it.
+* The drone takes off from a take-off pad placed on the cow-pattern carpet made of approximately 3 m by 5 m.
+* Thanks to the optic-flow sensor and a z-range finder the drone can track its movements and find the landing pad on the carpet.
+* Once that the position of the landing pad is correctly estimated, the drone has to precisely land on it.
+* Upon successful landing, the drone is ready to take off again, fly back to the take-off pad and land.
+* In the workspace there can be few obstacles of unknown dimensions.
+The drone should be able to avoid collisions.

+The **learning objectives** for this practical are:
+* assembling a plug-and-play drone;
+* interfacing with the python lib to control the drone;
+* master different flight phases;
+* conducting a flight mission in presence of obstacles.

+You will show the aquired competences during a **final in-person demonstration**.
+The last day of the practical, every team will be given the coordinates of where to place the take-off and landing pads and you will be able to fly the drone in three trials.
+To support your achievements, you will also show a short presentation with:
+* one slide on the method that you used to solve the task
+* one(/two) slide(s) with one(/two) videos of the drone flight.
+For practicing, you can choose the scenario that you prefer, as long at it demonstrates the learning objectives above.

 To complete the practical, follow carefully the instructions below.
 They will guide you through the assembling of the hardware, the installation of the required software and the algorithm coding.

-The second to last day of the practical, every team will be given the coordinates of where to place the box on the matrass and by the end of the practical, you will submit a video of your drone performing the task with a close-up of the final landing.

 ## Requirements
 For this practical, each team is required to use one of their personal laptops.
 Bitcraze supports the installation of the software on Windows, Linux, OS X and Virtual Machines.
 However, we tested the installation process only on:
 1. Windows 10
 2. Ubuntu 16.04
+3. Ubuntu 18.04

 ## 1. Unpacking
 At the beginning of the practical, every team will receive a box with the necessary hardware.
 This includes: